chipsalliance/chisel/docs/src/explanations/layers.md

 ### Design Verification Example

-Consider a use case where a design or design verification engineer would like to add some asserts and debug prints to a module.
-The logic necessary for the asserts and debug prints requires additional computation.
+Consider a use case where a design or design verification engineer would like to add some asserts and prints to a module.
+The prints are for the creation of an execution trace.
+The logic necessary for the asserts and prints requires additional computation.
 All of this code should selectively included at Verilog elaboration time (not at Chisel elaboration time).
 The engineer can use three layers to do this.

 There are three layers used in this example:

 1. The built-in `Verification` layer
 1. The built-in `Assert` layer which is nested under the built-in `Verification` layer
-1. A user-defined `Debug` layer which is also nested under the built-in `Verification` layer
+1. A user-defined `Trace` layer which is also nested under the built-in `Verification` layer

-The `Verification` layer can be used to store common logic used by both the `Assert` and `Debug` layers.
+The `Verification` layer can be used to store common logic used by both the `Assert` and `Trace` layers.
 The latter two layers allow for separation of, respectively, assertions from prints.

 One way to write this in Scala is the following: